Affiliate links on Android Authority may earn us a commission. Learn more.

 - Bluetooth audio

 I found the stereo speakers to be bright and punchy.
-Not all reviewers agreed.
 I tested a wide range of music styles and came away impressed not only with the clarity, but the volume.
 The Pixelbook can get crazy loud.
 If anything, bass tones are a bit weak.

-Bluetooth connections are via simple A2DP stereo Bluetooth as far as I can tell.
+Bluetooth connections are via simple A2DP stereo Bluetooth.
 Google has not indicated exactly which profiles are supported.
 Music and movies sounded good but not great through my favorite set of Bluetooth cans.

 1,920 x 1,080 Full HD